-The Canon PowerShot G16 and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in August 2013 and January 2017.
+The Canon PowerShot G16 and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in August 2013 and January 2017.
 Both the G16 and the G9X Mark II are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and an one-inch (G9X Mark II) sensor.
-The G16 has a resolution of 12 megapixel, whereas the G9X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G16 has a resolution of 12 megapixels, whereas the G9X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (31 percent) than the Canon G16.
 Moreover, the G9X Mark II is substantially lighter (42 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the G9X Mark II are weather-sealed.